 P2 brings together Perth's new high capacity, high-speed submarine cable networks that connect Perth to South-east Asia and Sydney; routes that embed the region into the global digital economy, NEXT DC states.

 More specifically, P2 directly connects Perth by subsea cable to Singapore and Sydney.
-These networks, supported by NEXTDC’s data centres, offer Western Australia accelerated opportunities to trade, partner and compete globally, the company states.
+These networks, supported by NEXTDC's data centers, offer Western Australia accelerated opportunities to trade, partner and compete globally, the company states.

 The opening was officiated by Hon.
 Dave Kelly, Western Australia's Minister of ICT and Innovation and was attended by key figures from the WA technology, enterprise and government sectors, as well as chair commissioner, Mr Andrew Hammond, parliamentary secretary to the premier, Mr John Carey and local council members.

-NEXTDC CEO Craig Scroggie says, “We are immensely proud of the hard work and innovative thinking that has gone into building P2, our first Tier IV data centre in Perth, and we are thrilled to officially open the doors to WA customers.
+NEXTDC CEO Craig Scroggie says, “We are immensely proud of the hard work and innovative thinking that has gone into building P2, our first Tier IV data center in Perth, and we are thrilled to officially open the doors to WA customers.

-“P2 is a critically important digital infrastructure investment for Perth, as it will help to support the extraordinary growth of data, and the reliance on the applications and digital platforms that drive our connected world.”
+“P2 is a critically important digital infrastructure investment for Perth, as it will help to support the extraordinary growth of data, and the reliance on the applications and digital platforms that drive our connected world.

 The Minister for Innovation and ICT Hon.
 Dave Kelly MLA says, “The McGowan Government recognises the critical importance of data to WA's economic development and jobs growth.
 It underpins a number of sectors in WA including mining and energy, life sciences, agri-tech, defence, space and new technology businesses.

-Kelly says, “I’d like to congratulate NEXTDC on the official opening of their new data centre here in Perth.
+Kelly says, “I'd like to congratulate NEXTDC on the official opening of their new data center here in Perth.
 This significant investment into Perth further connects Western Australia to the global economy and is yet another example of why WA is a great place to do business."

 Vocus chief executive of enterprise and government Andrew Wildblood, says, “We are excited to be working with NEXTDC and the new P2 facility.
-We are seeing increasing demand for digitisation, particularly in this COVID world where organisations are forced to think about their business models and working in a different way.
+We are seeing increasing demand for digitisation, particularly in this COVID-19 world where organisations are forced to think about their business models and working in a different way.

 Superloop CEO Drew Kelton says, “We are starting to see the benefits of our infrastructure investments in Australia and South East Asia.

-“INDIGO joins these markets together, and in conjunction with NEXTDC provides a springboard for Australian businesses expanding into Asia, or Asian businesses seeking a foothold in Australia.”
+“INDIGO joins these markets together, and in conjunction with NEXTDC provides a springboard for Australian businesses expanding into Asia, or Asian businesses seeking a foothold in Australia.